elesiuta/picosnitch/docs/index.md

   - for example, it can successfully identify whether curl being run from inside a docker container is the same or different from curl being run on your system, even if they both appear to be located at /usr/bin/curl (or if another program is masquerading as curl)
   - to improve performance, hashes are cached based on the device and inode of the executable, and watched with fanotify to trigger a rehash if the executable is modified
 - Featuring a curses based UI for browsing past connections
+- And can monitor your bandwidth, breaking down traffic by time, executable, domain, port, user
 - For advanced users who know what should be running on their system, and when they should be making network connections
   - only you can decide which programs to trust, and what actions to take for offending programs
   - picosnitch is purely a monitoring and detection tool, focussing on doing one thing well, so blocking or sandboxing programs is out of scope